vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

-artisanship, incentives towards technical education, the development of a welfare system, the breathing room for a pragmatic insurance and banking sector and considerable investments in infrastructure (rail and road), may have contributed towards Germany step up in comparison to its nearest neighbor at scale, across that proverbial "pond".
+artisanship, incentives towards technical education, the development of a welfare system, the breathing room for a pragmatic insurance and banking sector and considerable investments in infrastructure (rail and road), may have contributed towards Germany stepping up in comparison to its nearest neighbor at scale, across that proverbial "pond".

 I would regard Bertha Benz, born Ringer, as one of the notable German venture capitalist of that time.
 Stemming from nobility, she effectively fell for a